Most recently updated on September 29, 2021

 It’s difficult to cover all that is Detroit in one swoop, but we’ll give it a try.

 Detroit now has 664,000 residents, making it the most populous city in Michigan as well as the largest U.S. city along the Canadian border.
 The Motor City is also the 26th most populous community in the country, just behind Las Vegas, Nevada.

-However, Detroit was the fourth most populous city in the nation in 1940 when it had 1.6 million people.
+In 1940, Detroit was the fourth most populous city in the nation when it had 1.6 million people.
 That means it’s lost about 60 percent of its population since that peak.

-The percentage of Black residents hovers near 80 percent, one of the highest ratios of any U.S. city with more than 100,000 people.
+The percentage of Black residents hovers at 77 percent, one of the highest ratios of any U.S. city with more than 100,000 people.

 Detroit climbed to great heights and it fell hard to depths not seen among most cities.

 Nonetheless, Detroit is still home to General Motors, Ford and Chrysler.
 It remains a major port, sitting on the Detroit River that connects Lake Erie and Lake St. Clair.
 Its name is also synonymous with Motown music.